Mathematical Methods Units 1 and 2

 Who is it for?

-This subject is for students who would like to do further study with a view of a career in computer science, physics, chemistry and engineering.
+Are you planning to do further study with a view of a career in computer science, physics, chemistry and engineering?
+If so, then Mathematical Methods is the right course for you.

-It is also for students with an interest in how aspects of our world can be explained by mathematical processes, for example, Mathematics underlies the modelling of weather patterns.
+It is also for you if you are interested in how aspects of our world can be explained by mathematical processes, for example, Mathematics underlies the modelling of weather patterns.

 What do you do?